 In the wake of recent legalization trends, a growing variety of cannabis products are available, with several means of consumption.
 Smoking cannabis flower remains the most popular method for consuming cannabis, but more users are choosing to dab, smoke, and vape high-potency concentrates for a new and distinct experience.

-Live resin and live rosin are two particular concentrates that are growing more popular in the legal cannabis market.
+Live resin and live rosin are two particular types of concentrates that are growing more popular in the legal cannabis market.
 Learn the basics of live resin and live rosin: how they are extracted, how they differ, and how to consume each cannabis product.

 Rosin can be made at home with cannabis flower, using simple supplies like a flat iron and parchment paper.
 For those looking for higher-quality cannabis products, live rosin may be the better choice.